On invariance of John domains under quasisymmetric mappings: Abstract

 \section{Abstract}

 In this paper, we prove that if a homeomorphism is quasisymmetric relative to the boundary of the domain then it maps a length John domain to a diameter John domain.
-As a consequence, we prove that bounded John domains in Euclidean spaces are preserved under quasisymmetric maps relative to the boundary with a dimension free control function.
-In addition, we provide a characterization for distance John domains.
+Moreover, we prove a necessary and sufficient condition for a diameter John domain to be length John and thereby prove that if $f:G\rightarrow G'$ is $(M, C)-$CQH map, where $G$ is a John domain, and the map extends to the boundary such that the extension is $\eta-$QS relative to $\delta G$ then $G'$ is a John domain.
+In addition, we characterize distance John domains using weak minimizing property.